2000 Summer Paralympics: Controversies

-Spanish Basketball ID Team
+Spanish Basketball ID team

 The Sydney 2000 Paralympic Games were marred by a scandal which saw Intellectual Disability athletes removed from the next two Summer Paralympics.
-Fernando Vicente Martin, former head of the Spanish Federation for Mentally Handicapped Sports, allowed athletes without disabilities to compete at the Games in order to win the biggest possible number of gold medals.
+Fernando Vicente Martin, former head of the Spanish Federation for Mentally Handicapped Sports, allowed athletes without disabilities to compete at the games in order to win the biggest possible number of gold medals.
 The distrust regarding this issue began during the first games of the Basketball ID tournament when some of the players' gestures, postures and behaviours did not match the type of disability they claimed to have.
 It was claimed that at least 10 of the 12 Spanish players had no disability, rather were recruited to improve the team's performance and guarantee future funding.
 Martin was later suspended by the IPC and expelled by the Spanish Paralympic Committee.
-The ID athletes were quickly exposed and after some studies, the International Paralympic Committee decided that starting at the 2002 Winter Paralympics which were scheduled for Salt Lake City, USA events for ID athletes were removed from the program.
-This decision was overturned only in 2009, when they could be back to games during the 2012 Summer Paralympics.
+The ID athletes were quickly exposed and after some studies, the International Paralympic Committee decided that starting at the 2002 Winter Paralympics which were scheduled for Salt Lake City, Utah. events for ID athletes were removed from the program.
+This decision was overturned in 2009, allowing a return to the games at the 2012 Summer Paralympics.

 Along with the controversies surrounding the Spanish basketball team.
 Sydney recorded the highest number of positive doping cases in the history of the Paralympics to date.
-Out of 630 tests carried out, 11 athletes tested positive for various substances.
+Out of 630 tests carried out, 11 athletes tested positive.

 Lack of host broadcaster

-During a series of events held to mark the two-year countdown to the Games and which were held between October and November 1998 and the launch of mascot Lizzie, The IPC authorities demonstrated their enthusiasm with what was being seen, since for the first time in 6 years integration between the Olympic and Paralympic Organizations was seen, but one specific issue was worrying the Paralympic authorities: the lack of a host broadcaster and domestic television partner on Australia.
-During this series of events, the then president of the IPC, Dr. Robert Steadward, praised most of the preparations for the Games, but expressed several concerns about the issue that was a lack of a host broadcaster as "the contract relating to this theme had not been signed".
+During a series of events held to mark the two-year countdown to the games,between October and November 1998 and the launch of mascot Lizzie, the IPC authorities demonstrated their enthusiasm with what was being seen, since for the first time in 6 years integration between the Olympic and Paralympic Organizations was seen, but one specific issue was worrying the Paralympic authorities: the lack of a host broadcaster and domestic television partner in Australia.
+During this series of events, the then president of the IPC, Dr. Robert Steadward, praised most of the preparations for the games, but expressed several concerns about the lack of a host broadcaster as "the contract relating to this theme had not been signed".
 As the Sydney Olympic Broadcasting Organisation (SOBO) had this competence in the Olympic Games, there was no company with the same competence in the Paralympic Games.